PrismLibrary/Prism-Documentation/docs/xamarin-forms/Xaml-Navigation.md

 ## Controlling `CanNavigate`

 You can control whether or not the user `CanNavigate` via an attached property.
 This attached property can be set on any parent object, and Prism will walk the tree until it finds the value.
+If Prism cannot find a `CanNavigate` property, it simply assumes `true` with a single caviat.
+In order to prevent double-tap issues, Prism's Xaml Navigation tracks if the user has already initiated navigation, if they have, then it prevents them from initiating it again.

 ```xml
 <Page>